 My teaching philosophy is based, first and foremost, on sparking an interest in the subject matter.
 Whether it's turning history from a monotonous recitation of names and dates into an epic narrative of adventure or breaking the student out of their own limited worldview and encouraging them to adopt a very different perspective, my methods can be very effective because I seek to connect the material to the student's own experiences and interests.
 Without that connection, there can be no motivation and without motivation there can be no learning.

-University of North Florida - Bachelors, Political Science
+Undergraduate Degree: University of North Florida - Bachelors, Political Science and Government

 College Level American History